 In our opinion, the fatalities were caused by masses of men and horses rushing up and over ramparts around the rims of the fatal flight ditches, not realising that the downslope on the other side was already full, thereby inadvertently shunting those at the front over the edge.

 In principle, the English might have fled towards Whatlington from the orthodox Battle Abbey battlefield or from Caldbec Hill because it was at the only ford over the River Line on the way to Cripps Corner and the Rochester Roman road.
 But the Whatlington pit cluster is 4km and 3km distant respectively from these battlefield candidates which is too far for them to have been ‘where the fighting was going on’, and the Normans could not have fallen into Whatlington’s iron ore pits anyway because they opened onto the Whatlington byway at Woodman’s Green.
-The English would not have retarded their escape by choosing to cross iron ore pits, so the chasing Normans would have had no reason to fall in.
+The English would not have retarded their escape by unnecessarily choosing to cross iron ore pits, so the chasing Normans would have had no reason to fall in.

-By a process of elimination, the only cluster of deep precipitous-sided iron ore pits that are adjacent to a battlefield candidate is those in north Sedlescombe.
+By a process of elimination, north Sedlescombe is the only cluster of deep precipitous-sided iron ore pits that are adjacent to a battlefield candidate and in the direction the English would have fled.
 It has six pits that are big enough, deep enough and precipitous enough (at the time) to have been fatal.
-The challenge is to identify which Statement applies to which pit.
+The challenge is to identify which of the contemporary account descriptions applies to which pit.

 Therefore, in our opinion, the battlefield straddled modern Hurst Lane.